chriskrycho/v5.chriskrycho.com/site/journal/2025/Lowercase Your Namespaces.md

     Other programmers; assumes you know the basics of how JavaScript and other langauges’ modules work.

 date: 2025-04-02T11:58:00-0600
+updated: 2025-04-02T16:50:00-0600
 updates:
+  - at: 2025-04-02T16:50:00-0600
+    changes: |
+      Adding a note about Node’s convention, and cleaning up some incoherence earlier in the post.

   - at: 2025-04-02T13:05:00-0600
+    changes: |
-    changes: Fixing a variety of typos and incomplete thoughts.
+      Fixing a variety of typos and incomplete thoughts.

 ---